ztxtech/mass_cf/README.md

 ### Theoretical Foundation

-According to the properties of characteristic functions, the nth-order moment of a discrete random variable can be obtained by taking the nth derivative of the characteristic function φ(t) and evaluating it at t = 0, i.e., E[X^n] = (1/i^n) \* d^nφ(t)/dt^n |\_{t=0}.
+According to the properties of characteristic functions, the $n$-th moment of a discrete random variable can be obtained by taking the $n$-th derivative of the characteristic function $\varphi(t)$ and evaluating it at $t = 0$, i.e., $\mathbb{E}[X^n] = \frac{1}{i^n} \left. \frac{d^n \varphi(t)}{dt^n} \right|_{t = 0}$.
 Using this property, we can transform the calculation of high-order moments into differentiation operations.

 ### Computational Efficiency

 Traditional methods for calculating high-order moments may require multiple multiplication and summation operations for each sample, resulting in high computational complexity.
-With the differentiation method, we can compute high-order derivatives 一次性 through the automatic differentiation system, avoiding repeated computation processes and thereby improving computational efficiency.
+With the differentiation method, we can compute high-order derivatives directly through the automatic differentiation system, avoiding repeated computation processes and thereby improving computational efficiency.
 This advantage is particularly evident when dealing with large-scale data.

 ### Code Implementation

-In the code, we set the create_graph=True parameter to create a new computation graph when computing gradients, thereby enabling high-order derivative computation.
+In the code, we set the `create_graph=True` parameter to create a new computation graph when computing gradients, thereby enabling high-order derivative computation.
 Here is a simple code example:

 ```python
 import torch